fedhere/MLTSA22_FBianco/README.md

 Please review the [Syllabus](https://bit.ly/MLTSA22syl)

+Please make sure you monitor the [class slack](slack-bnj3067.slack.com) which is the main way through which we will communicate, other than in person interaction

 Slides [https://slides.com/federicabianco/decks/mltsa](https://slides.com/federicabianco/decks/mltsa)
 Note that the slide decks exists from previous years but will be updated as we go